A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

-Repetitive training would help improve a trainee's task performance and tolerance to physical and mental demands.
-The improvement is manifested by progressive changes in both performance measurements and subjective evaluation results, which are the learning curve of the trainee.
+Practice using TASBID would help improve a trainee's task performance and the tolerance to physical and mental demands.
+The improvement is manifested by progressive changes in both performance measurements and subjective evaluation results.
 A hypothesis is that the post-study feedback would accelerate the learning of the trainee.